bsomade/Mini-SOC-Environment-Build/README.md

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Advanced understanding of SIEM concepts, configuring ticketing systems, and integrating relevant applications.
-- Ability to generate and recognize attack signatures and patterns.
-- Research relevant attack vectors and develop detections to respond to emerging threats.
+- Ability to identify IOCs, research relevant attack vectors, and develop detections to respond to emerging threats.

 ### Tools Used